-Sourdough Pizza Dough is a make ahead pizza dough that has a delicious sourdough flavor.
+Sourdough Pizza Dough is a make ahead pizza dough that has a delicious sourdough flavor and is made using a sourdough starter.

 3/4 cup of filtered water